 Airfield safety is of primary concern to the City of Los Angeles, the U.S. Department of Transportation and the Federal Aviation Administration (FAA).
 Enhanced airfield safety can be achieved through airfield facility modifications.
-Runways will be reconfigured maintained to accommodate new larger airplanes the aircraft fleet mix at LAX, thereby with the goal of reducing delays and enhancing the safety of passengers.
+Runways will be reconfigured to accommodate new larger airplanes, thereby reducing delays and enhancing the safety of passengers.
 New taxiways will be added and existing taxiways reconfigured to improve taxiing and reduce the potential for runway incursions.

-- Study and address runway realignment and taxiway separation to provide for larger aircraft maneuvering areas and clearances. - Provide for adequate aircraft queue space at departure ends of the runways. - P3.
-Construct Evaluate center taxiways to reduce the possibility of runway incursions. - P4.
+P1.
+Study and address runway realignment and taxiway separation to provide for larger aircraft maneuvering areas and clearances.

+- P2.
+Provide for adequate aircraft queue space at departure ends of the runways. - P3.
+Construct center taxiways to reduce the possibility of runway incursions. - P4.
 Provide parallel taxiways between all new structures for improved aircraft maneuvering and reduced taxi times. - P5.
 Improve taxiway spacing into gate locations to reduce gate congestion and improve taxi times and efficiency. - P6.
-Consult with the Los Angeles Fire Department during the design phase of

-- facilities to review plans and incorporate recommendations that enhance airport safety. - Establish runway protection zones contiguous to the ends of each runway.
-These runway protection zones shall be identical to the FAA's runway protection zone. - Prohibit uses within FAA designated runway safety areas, including, but not limited to, Runway Safety Areas (RSA) and Runway Protection Zones (RPZ) that create safety hazards. - P9.
+Consult with the Los Angeles Fire Department during the design phase of facilities to review plans and incorporate recommendations that enhance airport safety. - P7.
+Establish runway protection zones contiguous to the ends of each runway.
+These runway protection zones shall be identical to the FAA's runway protection zone (clear zone). - P8.
+Prohibit uses within a designated runway protection zone that will create safety hazards. - P9.
 Prohibit uses that would attract large concentrations of birds, emit smoke, or which may otherwise affect safe air navigation. - P10.
-Prohibit uses that would generate electrical interference that may be detrimental to the operation of aircraft and/or aircraft instrumentation. - P11.
-Support the completion of Runway Status Lights (RWSL) on all runway entrances to ensure the full safety benefit of the successful RWSL system.
+Prohibit uses that would generate electrical interference that may be detrimental to the operation of aircraft and/or aircraft instrumentation.